-In this lesson, you learned about the four major organizational structures for paragraphs: spatial, chronological, emphatic, and TEE.
+In this tutorial, you reviewed the components of a paragraph, and practiced the four big organizational structures for paragraphs: spatial, chronological, emphatic, and TEE.

 Spatial paragraphs are used to examine details about a particular setting, person, or object; chronological paragraphs tell a story or series of events in the order that it happened; emphatic paragraphs organize their content based on importance; and TEE paragraphs provide a set of facts, explanations, and analysis through a topic sentence, explanation, and examples.

-You played around with the TEE model a little, learning how to put together the examples and explanations, and how to organize this kind of paragraph using transition words.
+Finally, you played around with the TEE model a little, learning how to put together the examples and explanations, and how to organize this kind of paragraph using transition words.